 'The Twilight Zone' First Episode: THR's 1959 Review

-In fall 1959, CBS debuted The Twilight Zone for television audiences on Oct.
-2. The Hollywood Reporter's original review of the first episode is below:
+On Oct.
+2, 1959, CBS debuted Rod Serling's weekly sci-fi series The Twilight Zone.
+The Hollywood Reporter's original review of the first episode is below:

 The lonely literati of TV’s Word Watchers and Significance Seekers Marching Society may be constrained to discover that, contrary to coffee house gossip, Rod Serling, first-class Frankenstein to the electronic monster, can commit himself to a weekly series without necessarily compromising his craft on the altar of commercialism.

 This debut scored with dramatic impact infrequently found when the TV camera attempts to focus on the fringes of fantasy, and while short on insight, it was strong on style and solidly suspenseful.